 RICHMOND, Va.
-(WWBT) - As the coronavirus continues to dominate headlines, NBC12 put everything you need to know in one place to make it easier to stay up to date.
+(WWBT/AP) - As the coronavirus continues to dominate headlines, NBC12 put everything you need to know in one place to make it easier to stay up to date.

 Officials with the Virginia Department of Health are actively updating their website with information on the number of cases - and where they are located.
-On Monday, officials reported 1,020 confirmed COVID-19 cases, 25 deaths and 136 hospitalizations throughout the state.
+On Saturday, officials reported more than 43,611 COVID-19 positive tests, more than 1,300 deaths and more than 4,600 hospitalizations throughout the state.

-Yes.
-As of March 30, the Virginia Department of Health was reporting 25 total deaths in the state, but regional health districts were reporting more.
+As of May 30, the Virginia Department of Health was reporting 1,370 deaths in the state, but regional health districts were reporting more.
 Numbers are only updated by VDH once a day at 9 a.m.

-The first death in Virginia was reported on March 14 and there have been at least eight deaths in Henrico, all of which were residents at a long-term care rehab facility.
+The first death in Virginia was reported on March 14 and there have been more than 50 deaths in Henrico, many of which were residents at a long-term care rehab facility.

 On Saturday, March 28, a central Virginia health department announced the first COVID-19-related death in the Petersburg area.

 Northam allowed some nonessential businesses to reopen on May 15 in most of the state.
 Northern Virginia, Richmond and Accomack County also joined in Phase One of reopening on Friday, May 29.

 Under Phase One of the guidelines, stores and churches can operate at 50 percent occupancy.
 Restaurants can offer outside seating at 50 percent as well.